 - 2. Run header for an additional 10 minutes at operating speed, watching and listening FROM THE OPERATOR'S SEAT for binding or interfering parts. - 3.
-Shut down the windrower and remove key. - 4.
-Perform the run-up check as listed on the Predelivery Checklist (yellow sheet attached to this instruction) Predelivery Checklist, page 91.
+Shut down the engine, and remove the key from the ignition. - 4.
+Perform the run-up check as listed on the Predelivery Checklist (yellow sheet attached to this instruction) Predelivery Checklist, page 99.